Parks & Playgrounds

 Indoor Activity Centres

-9. Take the kids for a bounce at Inflatable World or Flip Out Mandurah Indoor Trampoline Park or have a climb at the Mandurah Indoor Rock-Climbing Centre.
+9. Take the kids for a bounce at Rebound Arena Mandurah or have a climb at the Mandurah Indoor Rock-Climbing Centre.

 Mandurah Indoor Rock Climbing